Chart Color Schemes

 Bronte has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely impacting the area.
-Key projects include Bronte Collection, Miramar Bronte, Pacific Ave, Tamarama, and Tamarama Park and Beach Plan of Management.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 14 projects that could impact this region.
+Notable ones include Bronte Collection, Miramar Bronte, Pacific Ave, Tamarama, and Tamarama Park and Beach Plan of Management.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.